The UConn Library provides full access to hundreds of thousands of ebooks through our catalog.

 Publishers determine how their ebooks can be accessed - unlimited or a limited number of simultaneous users.
 In most cases, when a library purchases a book directly from the publisher (Cambridge, Wiley, Springer) or from University Press platforms (JSTOR, Project Muse, DeGruyter) unlimited access is the default.
 Ebooks hosted on aggregated platforms, such as ProQuest and EBSCOhost, offer all access models, depending on their contracts with the publishers.
 The Library will attempt to purchase unlimited or 3-user access depending on cost and availability.
-Faculty may also request that the library purchase unlimited access to a book, firstname.lastname@example.org.
-The user access information is in the catalog record and noted on the ebook platform.
+Faculty may also request that the library purchase unlimited access to a book, email@example.com.
+The user access information is in the catalog record indicating number of simultaneous users (if applicable).

 Many publishers refuse to sell electronic textbooks to academic libraries.
 These publishers include Pearson, Cengage, Elsevier, McGraw Hill, Oxford University Press, many publishers of popular fiction and nonfiction, and many health sciences publishers.
 In courses that have adopted textbooks by these publishers, students will not have any alternative access to the textbook content.

 The UConn Library is working with instructors to explore and identify viable textbook alternatives, including:

 This work is licensed under a Creative Commons Attribution NonCommercial 4.0 International License. | Details and Exceptions